 - Mood swings

 - Ovarian hyperstimulation syndrome (OHSS)

 Couples who do not have children may not be able to move to pregnancy because the female eggs cannot be used due to certain circumstances.
 In such cases, donor egg IVF treatment can be used.
-In parallel with the success rate, the treatments that offer the desired result give the couples great satisfaction and happiness.
+In parallel with the success rate, the treatments that offer the desired result give couples great satisfaction and happiness.

 What is Donor Egg IVF?

 Donor egg IVF is the treatment used in cases where the female's eggs cannot be used for various reasons in IVF treatment.
-Following the retrieval of the eggs, the eggs are fertilized in the in vitro fertilization (IVF) laboratory using sperm from the partner of the recipient couple or in some cases with donor sperm.
+Following the retrieval of the eggs, the eggs are fertilized in the in vitro fertilization (IVF) laboratory using sperm from the partner of the recipient couple or in some cases donor sperm.

 How Long Does Donor Egg IVF Procedure Take?

 The screening process usually takes several weeks to complete.
 Once an egg donor is selected, a cycle lasts about four weeks.
 Women who expect pregnancy during treatment should come to the clinic about 7-10 times for ultrasound monitoring and blood tests within a two-week period.

 What Is the Cost of Donor Egg IVF?